IFraimG/IFraimG/README.md

  - 💪🏻 I started to learn programming when I was thirteen.
 So, I have been coding already for four years.
- - 🎓 I studied at the Moscow School Programming.
+ - 🎓 I studied in the Moscow School Programming.
+ - 🎓 I study in IT-SAMSUNG.
  - Besides basic activities I am fond of learning C++, Python, Java, Linux and Android Mobile Development

  ### My basic skills: